Ping pong show in Thailand

-Upon the arrival of the bar, we were in another world: Very dark lights, a big stage with 4 mild age women wearing only their minor underwear and tables around.
-We made our seat at a table and order our drinks.
+Upon the arrival of the bar, we were in another world: Very dark lights, a big stage with 4 mild age women wearing only their minor underwear, and tables around.
+We made our seats at a table and order our drinks.

 In the beginning, it was just only dance and the women trying to attack the attention of the customers. including us.
 In a short time, they start using their lower part of their body to either hold, ejector blow objects from their inner place.
 Except for ping-pong balls they use cigarettes, long strings, whistles, and darts.

 On one side there were a few men looking with an amazing look (really gross!) and on the other side, we and the other tourists watch with the eyes wide open and our jaws on the floor in unbelievable disgust.
 The moment they try to distribute us the rackets to “play” a game we felt completely abhorrence about it and decide to leave.